github/docs/content/codespaces/customizing-your-codespace/setting-your-timeout-period-for-github-codespaces.md

 ---
-title: Setting your timeout period for Codespaces
+title: Setting your timeout period for GitHub Codespaces
 shortTitle: Set the timeout
 intro: 'You can set your default timeout for {% data variables.product.prodname_codespaces %} in your personal settings page.'
 product: '{% data reusables.gated-features.codespaces %}'